codeBelt/generate-template-files/README.md

 [![NPM version][npm-img]][npm-url] [![Downloads][downloads-img]][npm-url]

-A generator to create custom template files for all boilerplate, scaffolding, skeleton, and templating code that you need to create over and over again.
+A generator to create custom template files for boilerplate, scaffolding, skeleton, and templating code that you need to create over and over again.

 > Find this useful?
 Give it a :star: